Value of Land in La Salle County

 Charles

 EOG paid $500.00/acre in 2011 for a three year lease.
 They had to extend it for a year before it expired.
 The one year lease paid $1500.00/acre.
-Everyone in this "play" needs to BE AWARE of claim jumpers filing "adverse possession" on properties in the play.
+Everyone in this “play” needs to BE AWARE of claim jumpers filing “adverse possession” on properties in the play.
 I have my royalties tied up in suspension at present due to other people filing on my holdings.
-They simply file an unwarranted deed in their name and then proceed to take possession. the "lease hounds" do not take consideration as to warranty or deed without warranty when they approach you for the lease.
-You now have multiple parties claiming a "right" to your property.
-The oil company just double leases the property to drill the location and leaves the "fallout" to be resolved by the claiming parties.
+They simply file an unwarranted deed in their name and then proceed to take possession.
+The “lease hounds” do not take consideration as to warranty or deed without warranty when they approach you for the lease.
+You now have multiple parties claiming a “right” to your property.
+The oil company just double leases the property to drill the location and leaves the “fallout” to be resolved by the claiming parties.
 Meanwhile your royalties are tied up until there is a legal resolution as to mineral ownership.
-Land owners should check with their county court house and see if there are any other filed claims made on your holdings.
-Beware you might not still own what your family has passes down for years.
+Land owners should check with their county courthouse and see if there are any other filed claims made on your holdings.
+Beware you might not still own what your family has passed down for years.
 Find out now and not afterwards like I did.
 It will take a court action for resolution and more expense.

-Hi All, we have 40 net acres in La Salle ABSTRACT 138 NAYLOR JONES UNIT
+Hi all, we have 40 net acres in La Salle ABSTRACT 138 NAYLOR JONES UNIT.

-that's my two cent's anyway~~~~~~~ don't be penny wise and dollar dumb~~~~~~~~~~~
+That’s my two cents anyway.
+Don’t be penny wise and dollar dumb.

-Now my advise is for the people like me who really have no idea of whats going on in the oil industry
+Now my advice is for people like me who really have no idea what’s going on in the oil industry and have no experience in these matters.

-Did i mention hire a TEXAS OIL ATTORNEY LOL
+Did I mention hire a TEXAS OIL ATTORNEY LOL.

 Your property sounds like mine in the Jones Naylor subdivision.
-If so, you might make sure you do not have someone who has filed adverse possession on your as they did on mine.
-You are in calif. and I am in OK so neither of us are locals.
+If so, you might make sure you do not have someone who has filed adverse possession on yours as they did on mine.
+You are in Calif. and I am in OK, so neither of us are locals.
 A little diligence now may save you some future problems.
-I sold my surface only to a man in SanAntonio for $1000.00/acre but the going rate was $2000.00/2500.00/acre in 2008.
+I sold my surface only to a man in San Antonio for $1000.00/acre, but the going rate was $2000.00/2500.00/acre in 2008.
 I was gullible and did not know what the future in the area was going to amount to.
 So make the most of it, you hold all the cards now.